 The main reason why Gabapentin is useful as an additive in Phenibut cycles is that it enhances GABAergic effects by increasing the affinity for the GABA receptor of other molecules such as Phenibut, alcohol or benzodiazepines for example.
 It does this by enabling Phenibut to bind more easily with the receptor molecules.

 Using Gabapentin and Phenibut together in the same cycle can minimize tolerance, improve sleep quality and reduce anxiety.
 It can also be used as an alternative to other medication that is responsible for liver damage.

 Gabapentin is not the same as Phenibut.
 It's an analog of GABA, but it doesn't have any affinity for the GABA receptors.

-Phenibut on the other hand, does have affinity for the same receptor molecules as GABA and is used to cause sedation, relaxation, altered states of consciousness and cognitive impairment.
+Phenibut on the other hand does have an affinity for the same receptor molecules as GABA and is used to cause sedation, relaxation, altered states of consciousness, and cognitive impairment.
 The effects of Phenibut are similar to those of anesthetics or benzodiazepines.

 Some of the side effects experienced by people who consume phenibut usually happen because phenibut is an analog that mimics substances such as Diazepam.

-Phenibut is approved by FDA in Europe only as a sleep aid, for post traumatic stress disorder, anxiety disorders and neuropathic pain relief.
-It has been prescribed as a treatment for epilepsy since 1981 and later approved by FDA in 2006 for Dravet Syndrome.
+Phenibut is approved by FDA in Europe only as a sleep aid, for post-traumatic stress disorder, anxiety disorders and neuropathic pain relief.
+It has been prescribed as a treatment for epilepsy since 1981 and was later approved by FDA in 2006 for Dravet Syndrome.